Isla Ratón

-Isla Ratón (Ratón Island) is a Venezuelan town, capital of the municipality amazonense de Autana.
-It is also a 40 km² fluvial island located in the course of the Orinoco River right next to the municipality of Puerto Carreño in the Department of Vichada in the Republic of Colombia.
+Isla Ratón (Ratón Island) is a Venezuelan town (also called Carmen de Ratón) and the capital of Autana in the state of Amazonas.
+The name Isla Ratón can also refer to the 40 km² fluvial island on which the town stands, located in the course of the Orinoco River across the border from Puerto Carreño,Vichada in the Republic of Colombia.